codump/discord.js-v14-basic-bot-functions/README.md

 Fill in the `config.json` with the correct values.

+## Update
+If you already used this repo and want to update to the warning command you need to install mongoose:
+`npm install mongoose@latest`

 ## Run
 First time use:
 - `node deploy-commands.js` on first time use.
 And every time you add a command.